Trump blames 'evil losers' for Ariana Grande concert attack

 He added: "I will call them, from now on, losers because that's what they are: losers."

+Trump, noting that in a weekend address in Saudi Arabia he had called on nations to "drive out" terrorists, said at the Israel Museum that the world must "obliterate this evil ideology and protect and defend our citizens and people of the world."

+"All civilized nations must be united in this effort," he said.
+"This trip is focused on that goal, bringing nations together around the goal of defeating the terrorism that threatens the world and crushing the hateful ideology that drives it so hard and seems to be driving it so fast."

-Children were among those killed in a suicide attack after Ariana Grande performed at Britain's Manchester Arena, police said early Tuesday.
+Children were among those killed in a suicide attack after pop star Grande performed at Britain's Manchester Arena, police said early Tuesday.

-The battle against extremism has topped Trump's agenda during the first foreign trip of his presidency.
-He called on the Islamic world to unify and "drive out" terrorism in a speech in Saudi Arabia on Sunday.
+Trump spoke with British Prime Minister Theresa May, the White House said.

+"The two leaders agreed that this attack — which targeted teenage children and their friends at a joyous event — was particularly wanton and depraved," the White House said in a statement.